UBS sticks to dividend, capital return plans after French verdict

-A French court on Wednesday found the Swiss bank guilty of illegally soliciting clients and laundering the proceeds of tax evasion, ordering it to pay 4.5 billion euros in penalties including damages of 800 million euros to the French state.
+A French court on Wednesday found the Swiss bank guilty of illegally soliciting clients and laundering the proceeds of tax evasion, ordering it to pay penalties including damages of 800 million euros to the French state.

 UBS said the court’s decision was “incomprehensible” and that the bank would appeal.
+In a separate newspaper interview, Ermotti was quoted as saying negotiations with French authorities initially involved discussions of a settlement figure of as little as 40-100 million euros.

 “In respect to the outlook for our capital returns beyond the financial year 2018, we remain committed to our policy,” he said.
 That included increasing the group’s dividend by a mid- to high-single digit percentage each year and returning any excess capital, mainly through share buybacks, he added.